Giuliopime/ZenBreak/README.md

 ## Installing
 You can install the app via [zenbreak.app](https://zenbreak.app) or via [GitHub releases](https://github.com/Giuliopime/ZenBreak/releases).

-If you are on mac you can use Brew too:
+If you are on mac you can use brew too:
 ```sh
 brew install --cask zenbreak
 ```